 16. The "O.T.O.
 Buzz" Strategy

-The "check out the testimonials of our O.T.O. (one time offer)..." strategy tells your prospects on your first web page they will see a O.T.O. (one time offer) on your second page.
+The "check out the testimonials of our O.T.O. (one-time offer)..." strategy tells your prospects on your first web page they will see an O.T.O. (one-time offer) on your second page.
 By showing them testimonials before they see your ad, they will want to see what all the fuss is about.

 17. The "Won't Believe It" Strategy

 The "I didn't believe it, and I know you won't either..." strategy tells your prospects that you know they won't believe your product’s claims because when you first saw the product's ad, you didn't either.
 This will eliminate them not believing your product claims because you already brought it up and they may want to prove you wrong.

 The "what took us (no.) (months/years) to develop you can have in minutes..." strategy tells your prospects that it would take them months or years if they tried to gain their desired benefit by themselves.
 Most people want to save time and would opt for the ‘few minutes’ idea.